Political tensions mount for Indonesia's Widodo as economy skids

 Vice President Jusuf Kalla has repeatedly said a reshuffle could take place within weeks.
 Widodo has not commented on the matter, but with opinion polls showing public dismay as inflation nudges higher, a near-term reshuffle is widely expected.

-In their defence, ministers say they have been hindered by a re-write of Widodo’s budget.
+In their defense, ministers say they have been hindered by a re-write of Widodo’s budget.

 “The new government had to start again with the revision of the state budget in February,” Djalil told reporters.

-Note: (This story from May 9 has been corrected to replace ‘this week’ with ‘last week’ in paragraph 1.)